SashaPatsel/coding-drills/w9-d3/02-tree-builder-pt.2/README.md

 ```
 The single function call above should populate the array `arr` with the data of every single node in the tree, in a breadth-first order.

 In prompt.js, you are given nothing aside from some tests.
+Feel free to paste your code from the previous exercises.
 In hint.js, you are given the skeleton of the constructor the same tests, and some hints.